JeremiahCheatham/archlinux/README.md

     # ls /usr/share/kbd/keymaps/**/*.map.gz

 ### Set keyboard keymap.
-Here is an example of setting the keykoard to the UK keymap.
+Here is an example of setting the keyboard to the UK keymap.

     # loadkeys uk